 8. Can’t Stand the Crowds

 If the crowds are getting to you, escape the Parks via Monorail and hit the Downtown Disney District.
 Go ice skating at Disney Winter Village, shop for gifts or treat your family to seasonal surprises available at many of the restaurants.
 Walking through the lobby of the Disney Grand Californian Hotel & Spa is a treat of its own as well, with an enormous Christmas tree in the lobby.
 Santa even makes an appearance on occasion!

 9. Experiencing Seasonal Overlays

 Haunted Mansion Holiday is insanely popular, and rightly so!
 The transformation of the Haunted Mansion into Tim Burton’s The Nightmare Before Christmas is stunning.
 Fortunately, this ride offers a FASTPASS this time of year too.
 So arrive early in the day to grab the golden FASTPASS or move directly into line before crowds swarm.

-“It’s a small world” is generally a fast moving line that rarely has a very long queue…except, when it’s transformed into “it’s a small world” holiday!
+“It’s a small world” is generally a fast moving line that rarely has a very long queue…except, when it’s transformed into “it’s a small world” Holiday!
 This ride is completely changed over, inside and out, for the holidays and is a can’t miss attraction.
-This ride does not offer a FastPass, so expect to wait for this one.
+New for 2017, “it’s a small world” Holiday is offering a FASTPASS.
+The distribution location for “it’s a small world” Holiday is near Matterhorn Bobsleds.

 10. Disneyland Holiday Shows & Entertainment

 Because of the expected crowds during the holiday season, both Parks offer several parades and fireworks showings.
 A Christmas Fantasy Parade will be featured twice daily at Disneyland.
-Believe…In Holiday Magic and two showings of Fantasmic! light up the night.
-There will also be two nightly showings of World of Color-Season of Light, a holiday spectacular at Disney California Adventure park.
+Believe…In Holiday Magic fireworks spectacular and two showings of Fantasmic! light up the night.
+There will also be two nightly showings of World of Color-Season of Light, a holiday water show at Disney California Adventure park.

 In most cases, the later shows will be less crowded and therefore highly recommended– if your kids can stay up past 10 pm to watch them, that is!
 In all cases, plan on arriving at your viewing location at least 30 minutes early (even earlier if it’s the early show).